 Subsystem requirements |

 Describe requirements for developing an app from the perspective of software and hardware subsystems.
-For example, if you’re going to build a fitness activity tracking app, you’ll need to write requirements for wearable trackers that will synchronize with the app. |
+For example, if you’re going to build a fitness activity tracking app, you’ll need to write requirements for wearable trackers that will sync with the app. |

 Business rules |